-- A player is out of bounds when any part of his body touches anything other than another player or a game official on or outside a boundary line. - 2.
-An out-of-bounds player who becomes airborne remains out of bounds until he touches the ground in bounds without simultaneously being out of bounds.
+A player is out of bounds when any part of their body touches anything other than another player or a game official on or outside a boundary line.
+2. An out-of-bounds player who becomes airborne remains out of bounds until they touch the ground in bounds without simultaneously being out of bounds.